Skip to content

 Hibernate ~1-3 minutes Container gzipped to blob storage; pool slot freed

-Resume across major BC versions ~5-15 minutes Cross-version upgrade required; CLI/portal will prompt for confirmation
+Resume across major BC versions ~10-25 minutes Adds the BC platform upgrade; CLI/portal will prompt for confirmation

 Cross-major-version backwards resume is not supported (e.g. you can't take a v28-hibernated env and resume it onto a v27 pool).
 Forwards is the documented escape hatch.